How objects and credentials are synchronized in an Azure Active Directory Domain Services managed domain

 Many organizations have a fairly complex on-premises AD DS environment that includes multiple forests.
 Azure AD Connect supports synchronizing users, groups, and credential hashes from multi-forest environments to Azure AD.

 Azure AD has a much simpler and flat namespace.
 To enable users to reliably access applications secured by Azure AD, resolve UPN conflicts across user accounts in different forests.
-Azure AD DS managed domains use a flat OU structure, similar to Azure AD.
+Managed domains use a flat OU structure, similar to Azure AD.
 All user accounts and groups are stored in the AADDC Users container, despite being synchronized from different on-premises domains or forests, even if you've configured a hierarchical OU structure on-premises.
-The Azure AD DS managed domain flattens any hierarchical OU structures.
+The managed domain flattens any hierarchical OU structures.

 As previously detailed, there's no synchronization from Azure AD DS back to Azure AD.
 You can create a custom Organizational Unit (OU) in Azure AD DS and then users, groups, or service accounts within those custom OUs.
 None of the objects created in custom OUs are synchronized back to Azure AD.
-These objects are available only within the Azure AD DS managed domain, and aren't visible using Azure AD PowerShell cmdlets, Azure AD Graph API, or using the Azure AD management UI.
+These objects are available only within the managed domain, and aren't visible using Azure AD PowerShell cmdlets, Microsoft Graph API, or using the Azure AD management UI.

 What isn't synchronized to Azure AD DS